iamaldonado/Macros_ANA/mpddstm/README.md

 The code used in mpdroot is written in form of C++ *classes*.
 Each class is stored in its own header (*.h*) and implementation file (*.cxx*).
 To read mpddst files we can write our own class which is derived from **FairTask**.

-The example class **MpdPtTask** shown here, read mpddst.root files and gives the transverse momemtum distribution of reconstructed tracks and generated tracks.
-Because is derived from FairTask, it shares the common base methods
+The example class **MpdPtTask** shown here, read mpddst.root files and gives the transverse momentum distribution of reconstructed tracks and generated tracks.
+Because is derived from FairTask, it shares the common base methods, defined in the header file

+## Functions in the Header file .h

 - **Constructors and Destructors**: Are  standard C++ features, called each time an Instance of the class is created or deleted.